-This week in Catching Up with the Bucks, we are taking a look back at former Buck Nathan Stone.
-Stone played for the Bucks in 2002 while attending Eastern Illinois University.
-He is originally from Evansville, Indiana.
+This week in Catching up with the Bucks we are taking a look back at former first baseman Andy Schutzenhefer.
+Schutzenhefer played for the Bucks in the 2001 season.
+At the time, he was attending the University of Illinois.
+He is originally from Belleville, IL.

-Nathan Stone will always be remembered as a great Waterloo Bucks and we wish him the best in all that he does.
+We will always remember Andy Schutzenhefer as a great Waterloo Buck and wish him the best in all that he does in the future.